hugomathien/replay_vectorized/README.md

 # replay_vectorized
-A Trading Simulator written with Apache Spark
+A trading simulator written with Apache Spark